Hariss-Gills/pifi/README.md

-# PiFi - A Raspberry Pi wifi hacker
+# 🥧 PiFi - A Raspberry Pi wifi hacker 📡

-Whenever the Raspberry Pi Device is turned on, it attempts to attack all the wifi networks within the area using [wifite](https://github.com/kimocoder/wifite2) and then emails the succesful results to an email address of your choosing by running the `script.sh` script.
+Whenever the Raspberry Pi Device is turned on, it attempts to attack all the wifi networks within the area using [wifite](https://github.com/kimocoder/wifite2) and then 📧 emails the succesful results to an email address of your choosing by running the `script.sh` script.

 https://user-images.githubusercontent.com/69246015/154826402-699d605c-c78b-43df-abe6-2496f34fe309.mp4

-## Prerequisites
+## 📝Prerequisites📝

 * Any [Raspberry Pi](https://www.raspberrypi.com/products/) Zero/Zero W, Zero 2/ Zero 2 W, 1, 2, 3, 4 or 400
-* Bootable USB or microSD with the latest [Kali Linux image](https://www.kali.org/get-kali/#kali-arm) (32-bit recommended).
+* Bootable USB or microSD with the latest 🐧 [Kali Linux image](https://www.kali.org/get-kali/#kali-arm) (32-bit recommended).
 At least 16GB capacity.
 Class 10 cards are highly recommended.
 * all Raspberry Pi models from the Raspberry Pi 3 Model B (2016) and later ship with on-board WiFi.
 If you have an older model on hand, or if your on-board WiFi module is not functioning, you will need to use an **external USB WiFi adapter**.

-## Steps for Setup
+## ✔️Steps for Setup✔️

 ### Creating a bootable USB or microSD